MaRaKiK/Predicting-the-City-Cycle-in-Fuel-Consumption/README.md

    - `D03_02 KNN.ipynb`
    - `D03_02 KNN - Balanced.ipynb`
    - `Cross Validation KNN - Balanced.ipynb`

-For every algorithm you choose to run the order should be the same, Exploratory Data Analysis at first, Preprocessing as a second step, run the algorithm you choose as third step, and for the last step you should run a Cross validation if the file exists.
+`P.S For every algorithm you choose to run the order should be the same, Exploratory Data Analysis at first, Preprocessing as a second step, run the algorithm you choose as third step, and for the last step you should run a Cross validation if the file exists.`
 ---

 ## 📁 Repository Structure